crystal-vm/crystal-reader/README.md

 - call_site is a function call.
 May be qualified, but currently must still have braches
 - compound types are hash and array definitions.
 Hashes still need curlies
 - control is if statement which still must have an else
-- expression is a helper for all code allowed in a function
+- statement is a helper for all code allowed in a function
 - function definition must have braces too
 - keywords is just a list of them
-- operator expression are binary operators (see also below).
+- operator statement are binary operators (see also below).
 There's a surprising amount
 - return statement are straightforward
 - while still needs a do, though i think in ruby a newline is sufficient